Boarders/slick-blog/site/posts/stlc-semantics.md

 \frac{\x \ty \G, \y \ty \G \vdash \x \equiv \y}{\x \ty \G, \y \ty \G \vdash \x^{-1} \equiv \y^{-1}}
 $$

-Now, in order for us to interpret this theory we need not just to interpret the symbols of the theory, but to interpret the semantics of each judgment, and thus to give a semantics to context, and then to judgments.
-Here is an idea for how we might do so, given a judgment of this form:
+Now, in order for us to interpret this theory we need not just to interpret the symbols of the theory, but to give a semantics of each judgment, and thus to give meaning first to contexts, and then to judgments.
+Here is an idea for how we might do so -- given a judgment of this form:
 $$
    \x \ty \G , \y \ty \G  \vdash \x \cdot \y \ty \G
 $$
 which we are trying to interpret in some set $\X$, we naively interpret this as some function:
 $$
-  \X \times X \rightarrow X
+  \X \times \X \rightarrow \X
 $$

 Similarly, given a term judgment like: